schmidt1139/astro_compass/docs/LINUX_MIGRATION_GUIDE.md

 # They do NOT go to the system Python or affect other users!

 # Verify installation
-python -c "from envs.TwoBodyRendezvous_Env import TwoBodyRendezvous_Env; print('✓ Import successful')"
+python -c "from astro_compass.envs.TwoBodyRendezvous_Env import TwoBodyRendezvous_Env; print('✓ Import successful')"

 # Check what's installed in YOUR environment only
 pip list